Hiroreco/enreco-archive/recap-data/chapter2/day8/nodes/bijou-c2d8.md

 ---

 Later on, Bijou happened to stop by the Hot Pink One’s house, [overhearing](https://youtu.be/C6kmnHsopgM?t=3830) a talk between her and Immerkind.
-Seeing her at the door, HPO immediately asked why she was next to… “the murderer” (Mococo was next to her outside, referring to yesterday’s “incident”).
+Seeing her at the door, HPO immediately asked why she was next to... “the murderer” (Mococo was next to her outside, referring to yesterday’s “incident”).

-As if the trauma of yesterday wasn’t enough, the HPO got a letter… from her consort.
+As if the trauma of yesterday wasn’t enough, the HPO got a letter... from her consort.
 Queen Tam also showed up at this time, though IRyS [demanded](https://youtu.be/C6kmnHsopgM?t=4028) that her brother stay away from her.

 Bijou started to feel suffocated in the tense atmosphere.
 She clutched her map to cope, but even that didn’t feel like enough.
 As if by magic, the appearance of the fluffy one was able to calm her down.
 Her presence alone was able to soothe her.